Metro Bus Limited English Proficiency (LEP) Plan

 - Destination Cards – passengers are provided destination cards to use on future rides if they have trouble identifying their travel destination.

 - Picture Books – Metro Bus Picture Books are available and provided to individuals unable to speak English who do not have a companion rider to assist with translation.
-The picture book includes pictures of Metro Bus facilities and buses and the most common destinations within the Metro Bus service area.
-This book is used by the individual to communicate with either dispatch or operator staff.
-All Metro Bus operators and dispatch staff have access to the picture book for use as needed.
+The picture book includes pictures of Metro Bus facilities and buses and the most common destinations within the

 - Translated Materials